 I am a teacher and would like to organise an on-campus practice teaching session.
 How does that work?

-For the implementation of on-campus practice teaching sessions, the hygiene concept must be adhered to and a risk assessment for decentralised rooms must be prepared.
+*Update* The holding of on-campus classes is currently only possible after approval by the Rectorate.
+The hygiene concept must be adhered to and a risk assessment for decentralised rooms must be prepared.
 A hygiene concept and a risk assessment are available for the centrally allocated rooms.